 I remember fondly, one night staring out the back sliding glass doors of my childhood home, my father engrossed inside his nightly television routine nearby in the den of our house.
 I was seven years old, as to my recollection the leaves were colorful and newly removed from the trees surrounding the house, which we had also newly occupied.
 Our pregnant cat scurried urgently about examining every nook and cranny in the entire house for some amazing plot on her mind.
 This late hour and bare tree condition allowed me to observe and ponder again the nighttime sky for the first time in several months.
 Summer was ending and that exciting cyclical period of life where I was able to stay up past dark had commenced once again.
 I commented to my father as I stared through the glass doors at the nascent night sky “Dad, if there is endless time, and endless stars, why would the sky not be daylight all day and all night?”
 Wow consider the possibilities, playtime 24 hours a day – except for during that horrid waste of time they forced us into, called school.
 I hated school.

 School was the place where uber-rules-followers used social demeaning as a tactic of class stratification (not that I used those words then).
 A tactic which some immature instructors even bought into as well.
-I was barely a C-average student every year of my young life until the day that I scored at a college freshman level in science, in my fifth grade achievement tests.
+I was barely a C-average student every year of my young life until the day that I scored at a college junior year level in science, in my fifth grade achievement tests.
 Again in seventh grade I scored a perfect score on the science achievement tests.
 After asking if I had cheated (both times), my school finally broached the idea that perhaps I needed to be taught in a different way.
 So ended the track of memorizing spelling words and formulas and facts, and thus inaugurated the track of pursuing projects, ideas, goals and research.
 The spelling, facts and Laplace Transformations simply fell into place along the way.
 Don’t stand over me, hands on hips (figuratively) forcing me to make journal entries.
 Rather allow me to explore my passions through journalism, and I will teach you how to write a journal.
 Don’t teach me facts about the Punic Wars, let me model the Naval Battles and how they were fought, and maybe could have been prosecuted even better.
 Tolstoy is a far better teacher of grammar than is sentence diagramming.
 Anna Karenina’s winding family hierarchy bore with it kind gifts of Russian-challenged complexities in English language, both in logical calculus and structure.
 Such folding of reality inside out transitioned me from January of my soul into vernal brightness – an evolution of elegant whisper kissing my forehead and changing my life, forever.